effectivecore/core/docs/development.md

 - time|date|datetime (always UTC);
 - boolean (0|1);
 - blob;

 Other types allowed but not tested.
 We recommend to use only tested types for cross-platform compatibility reasons.
 List of the tested types is sufficient for most tasks.
+The type 'timestamp' is not supported because it depends on server timezone offset and it's range of values is very limited.
+Use type 'integer' instead.

 How to activate Neor Profile SQL